 - Focus on Business Development: Following the footsteps of outsourcing, white label services give you a wide room to focus on your core business activities.
 When you outsource projects to a white label partner, it is accountable to meet your project requirements.
 Meanwhile, you can focus on your business development goals.

 - Secure and Reliable: White label agencies follow strict NDA norms and make sure the shared data is secure.
-Unlike freelancing, the client here deals with a trusted business entity and therefore there is a very low risk of a security breach, abrupt project abandonment, or project failure.
+Unlike the disadvantages of freelancing, the client here deals with a trusted business entity and therefore there is a very low risk of a security breach, abrupt project abandonment, or project failure.

 Cons of White Label Services

 - Scope of Misunderstanding: As you pass your project vision to a white label agency, this vision travels a long loop of individuals including the sales executive, the project manager, and finally to the execution team.
 And the project information is likely to distort at some point in this loop.
 This creates a room for misunderstanding and repeated feedback.

 - Low-level Control: Antonymous to in-house team model, a white label agency works with its own standard processes and team structure.
 You as a client have low-level control over the processes followed and can only take a look at the reports and deliverable.
 Based on these you can give your feedback for a desirable outcome.
 You need to overcome some disadvantages of outsourcing to crack the white label outsourcing model.

 The ‘dedicated team model’ is a type of outsourcing structured such to help businesses build their offshore dedicated teams at a white label agency.
 Businesses having well-defined goals or long-term projects can hire a dedicated team from their outsourcing provider.
 This team is on the payroll of their parent company (outsourcing provider) but works dedicatedly on the projects of the client company.
 This model basically combines the values of in-house team model with the top benefits of outsourcing.
 Read its pros & cons to understand better: